squigglesdev/SimpleInteractablesUnity/README.md

 The script also has a `ToggleActivation` function that toggles the activation state of the object, and an `Activate` function that sets the activation state of the object to true.

+## Installation

+To use the `Interactable` script in your project, simply download the code and place it in your Unity project's `Assets` folder.

 ## Example Usage

 1. Attach the `Interactable` script to a game object in your scene.